matthewlieb/delete-duplicates/README.md

 # Delete Duplicates 🔍

-Delete Duplicates is a Python tkinter app that scans a selected directory for duplicate files and moves them to the trash, freeing up space on your computer.
+Delete Duplicates is a Python PyQt app that scans a selected directory for duplicate files and moves them to the trash, freeing up space on your computer.

 ## Features ✨